MartinPankraz/sap-nodejs-on-cosmosdb-app/README.md

 This repos sheds light on the private connectivity aspect only.
 Learn more about intelligent routing in this joint Microsoft+SAP [Discovery Center mission](https://discovery-center.cloud.sap/missiondetail/3603/) and this [blog post](https://blogs.sap.com/2021/06/11/sap-where-can-i-get-toilet-paper-an-implementation-of-the-geodes-pattern-with-s4-btp-and-azure-cosmosdb/).

 <img src="img/cosmos-pls-overview.png" alt="architecture overview with emphasis on global deployment" style="width:800px;"/>

+Above architecture can be considered a mix of high-availability and failover concepts.
+How so?
+The SAP Private Link in each BTP CloudFoundry space is configured to be able to reach both Cosmos regions and the app layer responds to the end-user as per the intelligent routing setting (fastest, closest etc.).

 ## Contributions and community work 👩🏼‍🤝‍👨🏽